adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 notification will provide more information about the activity.
 Once you have created your app service, the App Service blade will open.

+!!! tip "What's the difference between app types?"
-> What's the difference between a Web App, a Mobile App and an API App?
+    What's the difference between a Web App, a Mobile App and an API App?
 Not a lot.
 The type determines which Quick start projects are available in the Quick start menu under **All settings**.
 Since we selected a Mobile app, a set of starter client projects for mobile devices will be presented.

 We will also want a place to store our data.
 This role is taken on by a SQL Azure instance.
 We could link an existing database if we had one defined.
 However, we can also create a test database.

+!!! tip
-> Creating a Test Database through the App Service Data Connections (as I describe here) allows you to create a free database.
+    Creating a Test Database through the App Service Data Connections (as I describe here) allows you to create a free database.
 This option is not normally available through other SQL database creation flows.

 1. Click on **Resource groups** in the left hand side menu.
 2. Click on the resource group you created.
 3. Click on the App Service your created.
 4. Click on **All settings**.

+    !!! tip
-    > If you pinned your App Service to the dashboard, you can click on the pinned App Service instead.
+        If you pinned your App Service to the dashboard, you can click on the pinned App Service instead.
 It will bring you to the same place.

 5. Click on **Data connections** in the **MOBILE** menu.
 6. Click on **Add**.